Joyous Gard is an award-winning theatre company created in 2017 by Beth Eyre, Joe Eyre, and Frankie Parham.

 Joe is an actor, writer, and co-director of Joyous Gard.

-Theatre credits include The Bashful Lover (Read Not Dead, Shakespeare's Globe), Richard III (Antic Disposition, UK and France tour), French Without Tears (Orange Tree Theatre and ETT, directed by Paul Miller), Shakespeare Within the Abbey and The Sonnet Walks (Shakespeare's Globe and Mark Rylance), As You Like It (Creation Theatre), Mojo (Edinburgh Fringe, directed by Matt Maltby), and King Charles III (Wyndham's Theatre, directed by Rupert Goold).
+Theatre credits include Skin A Cat (Rive Productions, UK Tour), Gallowglass (Middle Ground Theatre UK Tour), The Bashful Lover (Read Not Dead, Shakespeare's Globe), Richard III (Antic Disposition), French Without Tears (Orange Tree Theatre and ETT, directed by Paul Miller), Shakespeare Within the Abbey and The Sonnet Walks (Shakespeare's Globe and Mark Rylance), As You Like It (Creation Theatre), Mojo (Edinburgh Fringe, directed by Matt Maltby), and King Charles III (Wyndham's Theatre, directed by Rupert Goold).

 Joe is a member of The Factory Theatre, and trained at Guildhall.